duxsco/gpg-smartcard/README.md

 The next best algorithm (IMHO) is `nistp521` which I use for the subkeys.
 The primary key, however, is created using `ed25519` as it's supported by GnuPG 2.2.x (LTS) and it's not going to be copied to the smartcard.
 Thus, doesn't face the limitations of the smartcard.

-If you want to deviate from default algorithms, export:
+If you want to deviate from default algorithms, export before running below big code block:

 - Use `ed25519/cv25519` (recommended for non-smartcard setup on GnuPG 2.2.x):